 In a deal struck between the Shooters and Fishers Party and Barry O'Farrell's government hunters will soon be allowed to shoot animals in NSW national parks.

-This plan is being progressed despite overwhelming opposition from park rangers and staff — and risks highlighted by the government's own risk assessment, which declared that the new legislation poses a 'major risk' to the safety of park visitors and staff.
+This plan will proceed despite overwhelming opposition from park rangers and staff — and risks highlighted by the government's own risk assessment, which declared that the new legislation poses a 'major risk' to the safety of park visitors and staff.

-Since news of this proposal became public the NSW government has received thousands of emails from concerned park goers — resulting in a commitment to first trial the plan in 12 parks only and only while they are closed to visitors.
-But if the trial proves 'successful', the plan will be expanded to include 75 national parks and reserves throughout the state.
+Since news of this proposal became public, the NSW government has received thousands of emails from concerned park goers — resulting in a commitment to trial the plan for 12 months in 200 state forests across the state.
+But if the trial proves 'successful', the plan will be expanded to include more national parks and reserves throughout New South Wales.

 But this isn't what our parks are there for!